radius-project/blog/radblog/content/posts/2025/radius-resource-types-contributing/index.md

 type: blog
 ---

-One of the core mission of Radius is to enable platform engineers to build powerful Internal Developer Platforms (IDPs) with curated resource catalog that empowers developers to build applications following all the enterprise best practices.
-The key to this is **Radius Resource Types**.
+Radius helps platform engineers build powerful Internal Developer Platforms (IDPs) with curated resource catalogs that empower developers to build applications that adhere to all enterprise best practices.
+Key to delivering custom resource catalogs is the **Radius Resource Types** feature.

-Radius Resource Types are the developer's interface to your platform.
+Think of Radius Resource Types as the developer's interface to your platform.
 They define a contract—a set of properties developers use to provision infrastructure without needing to know the implementation details.
-Platform engineers then create [**Recipes**](https://docs.radapp.io/guides/recipes/overview/)—the implementation of that contract—using tools like Terraform or Bicep to deploy and manage the actual cloud resources, ensuring security, compliance, and cost best practices are followed.
+Platform engineers then create [**Recipes**](https://docs.radapp.io/guides/recipes/overview/)—the implementation of that contract—using tools like Terraform or Bicep to deploy and manage the actual cloud resources, ensuring that best practices related to security, compliance, and cost are followed by default.

-While Radius ships with a catalog of common resource types, the true power of Radius is unlocked when the community extends it and creates a **shared library** of the Resource Types.
-By creating and sharing your own Resource Types, you can model any service or technology, from a niche cloud service to a complex, multipart web application.
+While Radius ships with a catalog of common resource types, the true power of Radius is unlocked when the community extends it by creating a **shared library** of Resource Types.
+Shared Resource Types, enable you and the community to model any service or technology, from a niche cloud service to a complex, multipart web application.

-This blog post will show you how you can contribute your own Resource Types and Recipes to the Radius ecosystem and help build a rich, community-driven library that benefits everyone.
+This post explains how to contribute Resource Types and Recipes to the Radius ecosystem, with the goal of enabling a rich, community-driven library that benefits everyone.
+See links at the end of this post for more information on how to create resource types and associated recipes.

-## A Great Example to Get You Started
+## An Example to Get You Started

 To showcase what a good contribution looks like, the Radius team has added a [Redis resource type with a Kubernetes recipe](https://github.com/radius-project/resource-types-contrib/pull/5).
 This alpha-stage contribution provides: